 If you rent from a private landlord or letting agent we will usually pay you every two weeks in arrears direct into your bank account or in some cases by cheque.
 If you rent your home from a Housing Association we can pay your rent to you or your landlord by Bacs or in some cases by cheque.
 The Council may pay your benefit to your landlord without your consent if your landlord has proved, to the Council’s satisfaction, that your rent is more than 8 weeks in arrears.
 If you want your Housing Benefit paid directly to you then you will need a bank account.
 Access to more information about basic bank accounts.

 Still confused?
-Call the Benefits Department for further help.
+Call the Benefits Service for further help.